avidml/avid-db/documentation/builders_agile.md

 ### Estimation, Status, Priority and Product Rank
 This last section is the most critical for everyone to bookmark because these are the values we'll be using to make everything above work.
 They can be adjusted through our retrospectives if they don't work, and for now we're going to use the following as our source of thruth.

 **Estimation** - The `Estimate` field in Github will be filled out by the person assigned to the work.
 The number will represent how many days the person thinks it will take for them to work on it.
 This is **NOT** an account of accurate time estimation (where 1 day == 8 hours), rather this is an estimation of how much of the projected 10 days will be consumed by the task.
+We're hoping to complete 6 points per person to develop a baseline.

+NOTE: If you have more or less availability in any given sprint then you can take on more or less work as meets your availability.
+The goal is to complete all assignments, not to meet a specific number.

-NOTE: If a task is less than 1 day, then tasks should be added together into a single ticket with an estimate of 1.
+NOTE: If several tasks are less than 1 day, then tasks should be added together into a single ticket with an estimate of 1.

 **Status** - We will use the status field in Github to help organize work.
 Every ticket should have a status, even if it's just a draft.